andresmunozit/node-js-application-development-lfw211/12_WORKING_WITH_STREAMS/working-with-streams.md

 // readable side
 // Event listeners don't block the execution; they await their specific events. transform.on('data', (data) => {
-    // The incoming compressed data buffers are converted to BASE64 encoded strings and logged console.log('got gzip data', data.toString('base64')) })
+    // The incoming compressed data buffers are converted to BASE64 encoded strings and printed to
+    // the console
+    console.log('got gzip data', data.toString('base64'))
+})